p0t4t0sandwich/ServerPanelManager/README.md

 ### General

-- Add a command to reload the config
 - Fabric client side chat mixin -- do it like this? https://www.reddit.com/r/fabricmc/comments/wg7jrx/onchat/
 - Add webhook support here and there
 - various in-game event triggers